JurajNyiri/HomeAssistant-Zemismart/README.md

 This integration allows full local control of your Zemismart devices along with Zemismart specific features not available in the official [Tuya](https://www.home-assistant.io/integrations/tuya/) or [local tuya](https://github.com/rospogrigio/localtuya) integrations.

 It also allows you to use the application along with the Home Assistant running, or even multiple Home Assistant instances communicating with the same device.
+While you are using the application, the control via Home Assistant is not available.

-## Devices currently supported:
+## Supported Devices

 <details>
   <summary>Zemismart Electric Floor Heating Thermostat</summary>